 - Custom data from any REST API client using the HTTP Data Collector API client or from an Azure Logic App workflow.

 Tasks that you can perform with logs include the following:

-- Use the Log Analytics page in the Azure portal to write queries analyzing log data.
+- Use Log Analytics in the Azure portal to write queries analyzing log data.
 Pin results rendered as tables or charts to an Azure dashboard.

 - Configure a log alert rule that sends a notification or takes automated action when the results of the query match a particular result.

-- Build a workflow based on data in Log Analytics using Logic Apps.
+- Build a workflow based on log data using Logic Apps.

 - Export the results of a query to Power BI to use different visualizations and share with users outside of Azure.